Not sure what an EORI number or what it will mean for your business post-Brexit?

 The requirement only applies to moving goods.
 If your business imports or exports services, and doesn’t move physical goods across borders, it will not need an EORI.

-Although the term Mini One-Stop Shop (MOSS) applies to VAT, any true MOSS business that trades only digital services will also not require an EORI.
+Although the term Mini One-Stop Shop (MOSS) applies to VAT, any true MOSS business that trades only digital services will also not require an EORI (although note that it’s not be possible to use MOSS with UK businesses now the UK’s Brexit transition period has finished).

 What is the EORI application process and what details do I need?